Bharat Nalluri: Personal life

 Nalluri was born in India.
 He moved to England at a young age with his family and grew up in Newcastle upon Tyne, where he attended the Royal Grammar School, Newcastle.
 He has an MA in Film from The Northern School of Film and Television.

 He is married to journalist Kylie Morris, the former Washington correspondent for the UK's Channel 4 News.

 Career

 Nalluri directed a miniseries for HBO called Tsunami: The Aftermath, for which he was nominated for a Primetime Emmy.
 This two-part drama starring Chiwetel Ejiofor, Sophie Okenedo, Tim Roth, Hugh Bonneville and Toni Collette, told the story of the tragic events that occurred in Thailand in December 2004.
 Ejiofor and Okenedo garnered NAACP nominations for best supporting actor and best actress, which Okenedo went on to win.
 Toni Collette was nominated for a Golden Globe for best supporting actress.

 In 2014, he directed the pilot for Emmy nominated TV series The 100 for Warner Bros and The CW.
-It is currently in its 7th season.
+It ran for seven seasons.